Iasa-Global/btabok/pages/engagement_model/objectives.md

 - Strategy: A plan to achieve an objective and the deliverables that describe a plan.

 - Strategic Objective: A goal or achievement which will impact a strategy directly.
-The outcome of a strategic objective will be visible to the marketplace (in for profit companies) or critical owners ()
+The outcome of a strategic objective will be visible to the marketplace (in for profit companies) or critical owners.

 - Supporting Objective: A goal or achievement which will impact a parent’s objective.